sanderslab/magellanmapper/README.md

 #### Required

-- Java SDK, tested on v8-11, for importing image files from proprietary formats (eg `.czi`)
+- Java SDK, tested on v8-11, for importing image files from proprietary formats (eg `.czi`) and the ImageJ-based stitching pipeline (ImageJ currently requires Java 8)

 #### Optional